LordSnoosh/SEIR2222/work/w11/d3/01-02-react-effect-and-ref-hooks/README.md

 Usually, we only want to run a side effect:

-- After the component renders the **first time**.
+- After the component renders the **first time**, to load data via AJAX for example.
-- After a state variable or a prop has changed.
+- After a state variable or a prop has changed, for example, to fetch data when a client-side route parameter changes.

 Both of the above scenarios can be achieved by passing a second argument to `useEffect`.
 This second argument is known as a **dependency array**.